 Scottish Rugby supports the action plan set out by the UK Sports Councils.

-Scottish Rugby has adopted the iRB’s gender identity policies on GID and DSD into its own domestic regulations (as set out within the Scottish Rugby “Policy on Gender Identity Issues”).
+Scottish Rugby has adopted World Rugby’s gender identity policies on GID and DSD into its own domestic regulations (as set out within the Scottish Rugby “Policy on Gender Identity Issues”).
 All players within the Scottish Rugby Union’s jurisdiction subject to GID or DSD are required to comply with this domestic Regulation.

 Further detail on our domestic regulation can be found in our Policy on Gender Identity Issues.